Table of Contents:

 - Not thread-safe.

-- Any concurrent changes can lead to data loss, structure corruption, and infinite iterations.
+- Any simultaneous changes can lead to data loss, structure corruption, and infinite iterations.

 synchronizedblock).